 The Navy and Marine Corps Overseas Service Ribbon was made retroactive to August 15, 1974.
-Anyone in the Navy or Marine Corps who had qualifying service performed between August 15, 1974 and January 1, 1979 may be credited toward the initial award of the ribbon.
+Anyone in the Navy or Marine Corps who had qualifying service performed between August 15, 1974, and January 1, 1979, may be credited toward the initial award of the ribbon.

-For active duty personnel, no more than 14 days may be waived.
+For active-duty personnel, no more than 14 days may be waived.
 For inactive reservists, there is no waiver.

-World travel is one of the many perks to joining the military and depending on what branch of service you decide, you can live is some of the most beautiful and culturally diverse places in the world.
+Living overseas for a tour is what many people who join sign up for.
+World travel is one of the many perks of joining the military and depending on what branch of service you choose, you can live in some of the most beautiful and culturally diverse places in the world.
 Learning a foreign language, making new friends with the locals, and experiencing a different culture is a priceless experience that you get paid for when in the military.